jackyko1991/Spec-Driven-Development/steering-architect-prompt.md

 2. Present the inferred project structure to the user.
 3. Ask about the development sandbox.
     > "Let's define the development workflow in `.ai-rules/structure.md`.
 Should we use a sandbox for new features?
 This helps isolate work."
 4. If yes, offer the choice between a **local `sandbox/` folder** or a **Git worktree**.
-Explain that a worktree is managed alongside the main folder and is ideal for parallel development.
+Explain that a local sandbox involves creating a minimal copy of only the necessary files for a task, while a worktree is managed alongside the main folder and is ideal for parallel development.
 Document the choice.
 5. Ask about a dedicated debugging sandbox.
     > "Would you also like a dedicated sandbox for debugging?
 This can help test fixes in isolation."
 6. If yes, ask for its location (e.g., a `debug/` folder) and document it.